-The Art of Community-Building & Social Engagement: Is It Like Herding Cats or More Like a Sunday Brunch?
+MastEring the skill of Community-Building & Social Engagement: Is It Like Herding Cats or More Like a Sunday Brunch?

-To inject insights about how arts can play a role in addressing these needs, ArtsFund, a Seattle-based grantmaking and advocacy nonprofit, recently published the Social Impact of the Arts Study: How Arts Impact King County Communities.
-Defining “social impact” as the ability to advance community priorities, we focused on key areas where arts intersect with our region's challenges.
+To inject insights about how arts can play a role in addressing these needs, ArtsFund, a Seattle-based grantmaking and advocacy nonprofit, recently published the Social Lasting Results of the Arts Study: How Arts Lasting Results King County Communities.
+Defining “social impact” as the ability to advance community priorities, we focused on key areas where arts intersect with our region’s challenges.
 We center on equity throughout, examining how arts can lessen the opportunity gap.
 Over the past ten years, a striking body of research that connects art to positive community outcomes has emerged.
 We reviewed over 150 of these resources, conducted a circumstances scan of 200 arts nonprofits in King County, and profiled ten regional case studies.

 In the city that never sleeps—New York, not Las Vegas, people often euphemism that if you can make it there, you can make it anywhere.
 But when it comes to community-building, we might add, “as long as you bring catnip.”